 Dropbox and Google Drive are probably the most trendy free cloud storage services on the market, with more than 2 billion registered users in total.
-Both of them provide data storage, syncing, and sharing features, and each of the two offers free storage space for users.
+Both of them provide data storage, syncing, and sharing features, and each of the two offers free storage space.

 When thinking about file storage, Dropbox vs. Google Drive, which one should you choose?
 This guide compares Dropbox and Google Drive in respect of free space quota, price, security, features, and which cloud storage solution is the best choice.

 Google Drive and Dropbox are available to access your files from anywhere with internet-connected devices and make sure your data is up-to-date.
 While they do have differences in multiple terms.
 Let's have a look at the details.

 In the free storage quota, Google Drive (15GB free space) is an undoubted winner compared to Dropbox (2GB free space).
 But it should be noted that Google Drive's free space is shared across Google Photos and Gmail.
 In other words, the content stored in Google Photos and Gmail will also take up 15GB of space.

 And Dropbox, although the initial space provided is small, allows you to get more Dropbox free storage through friend referrals, submitting feedback, and other approaches.

 If the free space cannot meet your needs and you need to upgrade to paid packages, Dropbox and Google Drive both offer their options.
 For specific information, please refer to the table below.

 Overall, Dropbox vs. Google Drive in pricing, Google Drive has the edge, as it offers more flexible options.

 Storing data in a secure environment is a basic requirement for people to store data.
 Dropbox, as well as Google Drive, applies two-factor authentication.
 That is to say that, in addition to using a username and password to access your account, they require a second login credential, like a verification code.